 Recipe: Tomato Sauce

-1. Choose a sauce that doesn’t have large chunks, or run it through a blender.
+1. Choose a sauce that doesn’t have large chunks of tomatoes or use a blender to puree.
 Avoid cheesy or creamy sauces.
 Spread in a thin, even layer on nonstick sheets or parchment paper.

 2. Dry at 135°F for 6–8 hours, flipping at about 5 hours when you can easily peel the leather off.
 (This is optional to make the drying process go faster, but the sauce will dry without flipping.)

 3. The leather should be pliable and not sticky.
-Tear into small pieces for easier reconstituting on trail.
+Tear into small pieces for easier reconstituting.

 How to Assemble Dehydrated Meals

-- Round out your dehydrated ingredients with store-bought items like powdered milk and sauces, bullion, instant mashed potatoes, spices and cheese.
+- Round out your dehydrated ingredients with store-bought items.
+For backpacking trips, consider adding things like powdered milk and sauces, bullion, instant mashed potatoes, spices and cheese.
 You can even carry oil in a squeeze bottle to add flavor and calories (a common thru-hiker trick).